Inkunabula font

 For this reasons, I initially thought not to draw from a single specific size, but rather to create a reinterpretation that would stay as close as possible to the originals while harmonizing the contrasts and dimensions of the various glyphs: Flanker Inkunabula.
 I aimed to adopt the forms I found most pleasing or most iconic, based on expert memory of the Inkunabula — a design that remains close to the originals while harmonizing glyph proportions and contrasts.
 The contrasts, overshoots, and heights are now consistent, the weights more uniform throughout the alphabet, and the serifs maintain a more balanced geometry.

-But as I was drawing this new typeface, I realized that it wouldn’t be enough — and that it wouldn’t be fair to such a long-overlooked font.
-So I decided to create two additional versions: Inkunabula corpo 14 (size 14), which closely replicates the original 14-point design, likely from an early phase of development between 1911 and 1923 — and which can be downloaded below.
+But while I was drawing the new character I didn’t feel satisfied and I understood that it wouldn’t be fair to this alphabet that had been neglected for too long.
+So I decided to create two more sets: the Inkunabula corpo 14 which actually takes up the original font in 14 points, let’s say at an early stage of design, between 1911 and 1923, and which you can download below.

 And Inkunabula Nova, a reimagined version with a more modern and legible approach, which will also be available soon on MyFonts.